Transparency in Coverage

 Always pay premium timely.
 Premium is due the 1st of the month for which coverage is active.
 So, coverage for January is due January 1st.
 Answer all questions on your application honestly and report all income correctly with the FFM.

 A retroactive denial is the reversal of a previously paid claim.
 BCBSND may reverse a previously paid claim when eligibility has changed retroactively.
-Eligibility can change retroactively in cases of fraud (when a member fills out an application with incorrect or fraudulent information) or in situations where premium is not paid, leaving the member uncovered for services.
+Eligibility can change retroactively in cases of fraud (when a member fills out an application with incorrect or fraudulent information), when members or dependents continue receiving services after losing eligibility, when members fail to meet the reporting requirements for loss of eligibility, or in situations where premium is not paid, leaving the member uncovered for services.

 Recoupment of overpayments